-Since you generally buy Long-Term Care Insurance once because premiums are based on your age at the time of application along with your health, family history in addition to the amount of benefits you wish to have in place.
+Since Long-Term Care Insurance premiums are priced based on your age when you purchase a policy, you generally buy a policy once.
+Other pricing factors, in addition to your age, like your health, family history, and the total amount of benefits you wish to have in place, determine the premium.
 You want to make the best decision the first time.

-Most policies are considered "tax-qualified”.
-This means they must comply to Sections 7702B and 4980C of the Internal Revenue Code.
-This provides important consumer protections and uniformity between plans.
+Most policies are considered "tax-qualified," meaning they must comply with Sections 7702(b) and 4980(c) of the Internal Revenue Code.
+These regulations provide important consumer protections and uniformity between plans.
 These include:

 2. A "Chronically Ill Individual" means any individual who has been certified by a "licensed health care practitioner" as: